omer0695/SportsPoll/README.md

 * 3 vote types are kept in a file called VoteTypes.js to avoid typos.
 * CSS3 media queries are added to support mobile devices screens.

+## Future Steps (if more time is allocated)
+- If user has casted their vote, they should not be allowed to do so again for the same match.
+- Website branding like header, logo, navigation etc.
+- Notifications if vote has been casted.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).